rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/index.md

 title: 'AC Wealth Management Club'
 image: /img/home-jumbotron1.jpg
 heading: Main Page
-subheading: Make the Most of Your Money Today
+subheading: Carpe Diem
 description: >-
-The Allegheny College Wealth Management club is currently made up of a hardworking group of diverse majors with one common goal; to expand and disperse our knowledge of the ins and outs of finance.
-We want to be establish a framework and base for Econ students, and we are always eager to learn more.
-  Collaborative learning is a huge part in building our knowledge, and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 mainpitch:
   title: Why Kaldi
   description: >